All Products

 How are Model Studio applications billed?

-I configured a knowledge base, but the agent's answers are not related to the knowledge base content.
-How can I solve this?
+I've configured a knowledge base, but the agent's answers are unrelated to its content.
+How can I fix this?

-1. First, perform a knowledge base hit test to check the similarity score between the question and the knowledge base content.
-If the score is low, try optimizing the retrieval configuration to ensure that the model prioritizes retrieving answers from the knowledge base.
+First, run a knowledge base hit test to check the similarity score between the query and the knowledge base content.
+If the score is low, adjust the retrieval configuration to ensure that the model prioritizes results from the knowledge base.

-Can I create agent applications through an API?
+Can I create agent applications by using an API?

-You can use the assistant API to create large language model applications, whose functions are similar to agent applications.
-However, applications created by the assistant API cannot be managed in the console.
+You can use the Assistant API to create large language model applications similar to agent applications.
+However, applications created with the Assistant API cannot be managed on the console.
 For more information, see the Assistant API documentation.